top of page

 Northern Spain has everything: the weather, the food, the roads, the mountains… but which ones do you visit?
 The Picos de Europa or the Pyrenees?

 Why choose between them?
-This tour features the best roads in both sets of mountains, spread over eight easily managed days.
-It's mile after mile on some of Europe's best – and quietest – roads.
+This tour features the best roads in both sets of mountains, spread over seven easily managed days with mile after mile on some of Europe's best – and quietest – roads.
+The Tour Pack comes with three additional daytrip loops to allow you to expand the tour to suit you.

 It is a tour structured around riding rather than sightseeing, but the daily saddle time is still suitable for pillions and there are regular stops planned into the schedule.